sevenecks/moo-package-manager/README.md

 # MOO Package Manager (MPM) 1.2

 ## About
-The MOO Package Manager is a configurable package manager written in MOO code and designed for [ToastStunt 2.7+](https://github.com/lisdude/toaststunt) (a LambdaMOO fork).
+The MOO Package Manager is a configurable package manager written in MOO code and designed for [ToastStunt](https://github.com/lisdude/toaststunt) (a LambdaMOO fork).
 It allows you to:

 * download packages and automatically install them
 * package code up on one MOO and make it available for installation on another MOO also using MPM